fablabbcn/smartcitizen-docs/docs/Smart Citizen Kit.md

 We recommend using a tablet power adaptor, instead of a computer USB port, for quicker charging.
 Autonomy can be extended by using a Power Bank, or a 5V PV Panel.

+### Power Supply

+The SCK needs 5V input via the micro USB connector.
+A normal 5V power charger can be used, although for outdoor developments we recommend using a waterproof power supply.
+Find more info in the [power supply section](/Components/Power Supply).

 ### User feedback

 The LED serves as an indication of the battery status.
 If the LED is flashing orange <span class="led small orange"> </span> it indicates that the battery must be charged.
 The battery takes about 4 hours to fully charge.
 When the battery is fully charged, the LED will change from orange to green <span class="led small green"> </span>.